particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 BLE Central and BLE Peripheral modes are supported on Sulu.

 BLE long range (coded PHY) is not supported on Sulu.

+### PMIC and Fuel Gauge

+Sulu contains the bq24195 PMIC and MAX17043 fuel gauge.
+They are on a dedicated I2C interface and will not interfere with the `Wire` interface on `D0` and `D1`.

 ### SWD